 Types of lager beer

 Lagers tend to have a crisp, lightly hopped taste and less-fruity aroma than most ales.
-You’ll instantly recognize lager’s smooth, refined drinkability.
+You’ll instantly recognize the lager’s smooth, refined drinkability.

 There are three main types of lager: